NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 ## Testing/Validation/Data Sources ##

 Unit tests checking the correct functioning of the new SPM will be implemented.
-Tests will include cases where both temperature/humidity is within and outside the temperature/humidity bounds of the linear relationship.
+Tests will include cases where both temperature or humidity ratio is within and outside the temperature or humidity ratio bounds of the linear relationship.

 ## Input Output Reference Documentation ##